apache/incubator-teaclave-sgx-sdk/samplecode/rpc/Readme.md

 # Tonic based gRPC client and server in enclave

-Tonic and tokio is not available in enclave.
+Tonic and tokio is now available in enclave.
 Place this in Cargo.toml and you're good to go.

 ```toml
 [dependencies]